max3p/robot-game/implementation-docs.md

 7. **Robot Spawning**
    - Read robot spawn data from level data
-   - Create robots at specified positions with patrol paths
+   - Create robots at specified positions (patrol paths in level data are legacy, not used)
+   - Robots use random walk AI starting from spawn position
    - Scale robot count based on player count

 8. **Sound Detection**